qlibs/mph/README.md

 - Is `mph` working on other platforms than x86-64?

-    > In priniple the design is not platform specific and it depeonds on available policies.
+    > In priniple the design is not platform specific and it depends on available policies.
       Some policies are platform specific such as `pext` as it requires [bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) support.

 - How long it the compilation takes with `mph`?

-    > Depending on the number of keys and chosen policies the compilation time may vary.
+    > Depending on the number of keys and chosen policies the compilation times may vary.
 Most of the use cases should compile in miliesconds/seconds on both gcc/clang.

 - Is C++20 required to use `mph`?